Trello’s ambitious update wants to be your productivity superhub

 If the spreadsheet-style view looks familiar, it should: It’s the same basic interface and approach popularized by services like Airtable and then brought into broader productivity tools such as Notion and Coda.
 I asked Pryor if the rising popularity of those services was part of the inspiration for this expansion, and while he didn’t directly answer that, he did note that Trello was taking ownership of the concept by bringing it into its own card-driven environment and providing some extra touches to enhance the experience.

-Those include the accompanying Timeline View, which lets you view cards from multiple boards in a year-long spectrum, and the Calendar View, which brings your cards into a standard month-overview interface and lets you drag, drop, and edit them as needed from right within that grid.
+Those include the accompanying Timeline View, which lets you view your cards in a year-long spectrum, and the Calendar View, which brings your cards into a standard month-overview interface and lets you drag, drop, and edit them as needed from right within that grid.

 The additions also include a Dashboard View, which allows you to see a variety of charts showing how many cards you have with different labels, due dates, or priority groupings . . .